-Cloud phone systems are now increasingly replacing old hardware due to their cost-effectiveness.
-As cloud-based phone systems run through software and use VoIP for calls and communications, they can offer much more versatile performance while including a rich range of features as standard, such as analytics and integrations.
+As cloud-based phone systems run through software and use VoIP for calls and communications, they can offer a cheaper service while delivering a richer range of additional features, such as software integrations and analytics.

-Better still, pricing works out as much more efficient as you are paying for what you use, rather than having to invest in expensive on-premises hardware.
-This means that even small businesses can now access full-featured VoIP services for the office and even the home, which include features previously only enterprise companies could afford to build.
+Even better is that cloud phone systems only require you to pay for what you use, rather than having to invest in expensive on-premises hardware.
+This means that even small businesses can now access full-featured VoIP services (opens in new tab) for the office and even the home, which include features previously only enterprise companies could afford to build.

-Overall, cloud services have been transforming and revolutionizing the telecoms industry and the range of services that can be provided and made accessible.
-Here we'll feature the best in cloud phone systems.
+Overall, the digital transformation of the telecoms industry has vastly improved the range and accessibility of phone services for business.
+Here we'll feature the best cloud phone systems.

-- We've also featured the best video conferencing.
+We've also featured the best VoIP service for home.

-RingCentral Office provide a cloud-based communications and collaboration platform for businesses of all sizes.
+RingCentral MVP, formerly known as RingCentral Office, provides a cloud-based communications and collaboration platform for businesses of all sizes.
 The solution includes all PBX administration functions, Android and iOS apps and unlimited calling.

 There is a comprehensive set of features included as standard, including call logging, monitoring, recording, and online faxing.
 It also offers HD voice and audio conferencing through mobile devices, as well as team collaboration through screen sharing and HD video for both tasks as well as video conferencing.

-RingCentral Office offers several pricing tiers for small businesses.
+RingCentral MVP offers several pricing tiers.
 All plans include unlimited phone calls, unlimited business SMS and mobile apps.
 They also offer unlimited video and audio meetings with screen sharing on both the desktop and mobile apps.
 However, the number of screen-sharing users is limited by the package you choose.

 For enterprise business, subscribers can request a demo and a quote by filling out a form on the website.